kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 ## 2019 Outlook

-I don't worry about Google going out of business at all, but given its growing expenses, it is hard to see some plan how is Google going to increase net income in the future.
-So far it looks that significant growth in costs that eats up all incremental revenue is going to continue, which might be fine and make sense for an established company that has to heavily invest just to stay at the top, but then the question is if Google's current valuation is justifiable.
+I thing there is not need to worry about Google going out of business, but given its growing expenses, it is hard to see how is Google going to increase net income in the future.

+So far it looks that significant growth in costs that eats up all incremental revenue is going to continue.
+And it might be fine and make sense for an established company that has to heavily invest just to stay at the top, but then the question is if Google's current valuation is justifiable.

 **So what do you think?
 Will Google/Alphabet get its expenses under control soon?**